CPAN Author’s Guide to Random Data for Security

 • Windows provides a CryptGenRandom function in the API.

-These sources are easy to access from Perl using several modules.
-We are listing a few here that are lightweight, and which (generally) have good defaults.
+We are listing a few here that are portable, lightweight and which have good defaults.

 Crypt::URandom